 Lenore Marshall Poetry Prize

-Submissions will be accepted January 1 through May 15.
+Submissions are accepted January 1 through May 15 each year.
+Postmark deadline: May 15.